gravitational/careers/challenges/frontend/challenge.md

 Before writing the actual code, create a brief design document in Google Docs or markdown in Github and share with the team.

 This document should include a proposed UX of the app.
-The document should list tools, libraries, and major npm dependencies selected for the job.
-It should cover the security aspect of the challenge: authentication, session management, CSRF, XSS, etc if required by the targeted level.
+The document should list tools and libraries selected for the job.
+It should cover the security aspect of the challenge: authentication, session management, APIs, CSRF, XSS, etc.

-Please avoid writing overly detailed design document.
+Please avoid writing an overly detailed design document.
 Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.

 Split your code submission using pull requests and give the team an opportunity to review the PRs.
 A good “rule of thumb” to follow is that the final PR submission is a formality adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.